JoelChambers/gsx-mockserver/README.md

 Installation
 ============

-The server has only one external dependency - `lxml` which is used to parse the request XML.
-It should work with both Python 3 and 2, but is primarily developed and tested on 3.
+The server requires Python 3 and has only one external dependency - `lxml` which is used to parse the request XML.

 	$ pip install lxml
 	$ python serve.py
 	Validating XML responses...
 	GSX mock server serving on http://localhost:8080

 You can also specify the port and address to serve on with the `-p` and `-a` arguments - check `-h` for the details.
+Use the `GSX_THROTTLE=X` environment variable to add a X-second delay to each API response.

 Usage
 =====